 - Sit on the floor and stretch your legs in front of you.

 - Press your hands on the floor and slightly behind your hips and lift through the top of the sternum.
-Be sure to lean back slightly and not arch your back.
+Make sure to lean back slightly and not arch your back.
 Similarly, make sure the weight of your body is felt on your sitting bones and tailbone.

 - Breathe out, bend your knees, and lift your thighs off the floor to a 45-degree angle with your knees still bent.